Let’s take a medical approach to weight loss

 It’s more complex than eating less and moving more.
 Let’s take a medical approach to weight loss.

 After weight loss, your body will try to gain back the weight you lost by making you feel hungrier, and by burning fewer calories.
 While you are working hard to lose the weight with diet and exercise, your body is working against you.
-This is where prescription medicines may help.
+This is where a medical approach may help.

 How does it work?